ArenHarut/docker-configuration/README.md

 This repository contains docker-compose files for different configurations of ExplorViz:

 - `docker-compose-X.yml`: the release version `X` of ExplorViz.
-- `docker-compose-latest.yml`: the latest stable version of ExplorViz.
 - `docker-compose-demo-1.3.0.yml`: a [working demo of ExplorViz](http://samoa.se.informatik.uni-kiel.de:8090/) based on the latest release version.
 - `docker-compose-dev.yml`: the latest development snapshot of ExplorViz.